Can I Achieve Asset Protection After Lawsuit Is Filed?

 - You can’t lose your assets without first being sued and them winning the lawsuit.
 Winning and getting the money are two separate issues.

-- Implement your asset protection strategy when times are good.
+- Implement your A/P strategy when times are good.
 It’s too late when the crap starts flying.
 You will have to deal with several “fraudulent conveyance” laws – that is, if you had some warning, or you merely became aware (real or potential), or you should have been aware that someone was going to potentially sue you.
-By implementing any asset protection plan, you made your assets unavailable to satisfy creditor claims.
+By implementing any A/P plan, you made your assets unavailable to satisfy creditor claims.
 Therefore, you may be found guilty of a “fraudulent conveyance.”
 The judge may set aside your attempt to hide your assets and hand it over to your creditors.
 In addition, the judge may decide to throw the book at you with other financial and possibly other consequences.
 PLAN EARLY, when the sea is calm.
 Don’t become a statistic.

 - Your creditors can’t take what you don’t have.
 Don’t put everything in your name.
 Don’t be so obvious.